-26 Rv.
+30 R v.
 Maxzone Auto Parts (Canada) Corp, 2012 FC 1117 (Maxzone).
 In this case, Maxzone Auto Parts (Canada) Corp, the Canadian subsidiary of a Taiwan-based international automotive parts company, pleaded guilty under Section 46 of the Act.
-Maxzone Canada had carried out the directives it had received from its affiliates, which were intended to give effect to a foreign conspiracy to fix the sale prices of aftermarket replacement automotive lighting parts.
-In accordance with the Bureau's Leniency Program, the joint sentencing submission between Maxzone and the PPSC proposed a C\$1.5 million fine to reflect 10 per cent of Maxzone Canada's relevant volume of commerce during the period of the offence.

-For instance, the court calls for future sentencing submissions to include estimates of both actual and intended effects of the illegal conduct, including not only agreed or contemplated implicated in the cartel (no individual has yet been sentenced to jail for cartel offences in Canada).
+Maxzone Canada had carried out the directives it had received from its affiliates, which were intended to give effect to a foreign conspiracy to fix the sale prices of aftermarket replacement automotive lighting before accepting a joint sentence proposal pursuant to a plea agreement, courts will now require significant public disclosure of the underlying facts and nature of the cartel beyond what has traditionally been included in documents filed on the public record.31 Second, the Court's obiter discussion also suggests that courts will question joint sentencing proposals that do not provide for imprisonment of individuals implicated in the cartel (no individual has yet been sentenced to jail for cartel offences in Canada).